innopolis-devops/labs/app_python/PYTHON.md

 ## Flake8
 I use flake8, because it is fast to install and use.
 Just one command to show all style errors.

+## Unit tests
+1. Add unit test that get from web application time, and check it with datetime library that it is same as moscow time.
+2. Not used to many tests in one module
+3. Test does not take too much time to execute